Understanding Human-Elephant Relationships

 Elephant population of Karnataka State: 5,300 - 6,200

 2) Investigate where human-elephant conflict is happening and why

 4) Improve ways of dealing with and preventing conflict

 We fund the pioneering work of Dr. M. Ananda Kumar, who won a Whitley Award (also known as a Green Oscar) in 2015 for the innovative Elephant Family funded Elephant Information System in India.

-Elephant Family alongside Dr. Kumar of the Nature Conservation Foundation, are replicating the award-winning early warning systems from Valparai, Tamil Nadu, to mitigate human-elephant conflict in this highly complex and fraught landscape of Hassan.
+Elephant Family alongside Dr. Kumar of the Nature Conservation Foundation, are replicating these award-winning early warning systems to mitigate human-elephant conflict in the highly complex and fraught landscape of Hassan.
 This project will be the first of its kind in the region which adopts a bottom-up approach, involving local communities and government agencies to promote human-elephant coexistence.